manunamz/jekyll-wikilinks/README.md

   - [[filename|some text]]

 ### MetaData
-All backlinks detected by the plugin will add a `backlinks` metadata field to each document processed.
-You can then access the entire document from that field.
+Each item will have a `backlinks` metadata field added to its data/frontmatter.
+You can then access the entire document of each backlink item from that field.

 ### Liquid Template Filter
 Since all documents are processed, it may be useful to filter backlinks based on their jekyll type, as they may not share all the same attributes.
 So, there is a liquid template filter provided for that purpose.
 For example, say you want to display 'post' backlinks and 'note' backlinks separately.
 Just filter the `backlinks` metadata like so: